 What is clear from this record is that the communication that Mergott received from the firm was inadequate.
-She did not behalf. being done on her Although understand what was respondent and/or Halbfish had meetings with Mergott, the record that, at some point, she no longer understood the reveals Despite their meetings, Mergott posture of her case. was entitled to be informed of the status of her case.
+She did not behalf. understand what was being done on her respondent and/or Halbfish had meetings with Mergott, the record reveals that, at some point, she no longer understood the Despite their meetings, Mergott of her case. entitled to be informed of the status of her case.
 Moreover,